http-tests/cache-tests/README.md

 ... where `test-id` is the identifier for the test.
 This will output the request and response headers as seen by the client and server, along with the results.
 This is useful for debugging a particular failure.

+### Testing with Docker

+There's also a docker image, `mnot/proxy-cache-tests`, that can be used to test reverse proxy caches.
+Once you have docker running, you can run the CLI tests against a given proxy like this:

+> ./test-docker.sh squid

+To run an individual test case, try:

+> ./test-docker.sh nginx freshness-none

 ## Testing Browser Caches

 To test a browser, just point it at `https://{hostname:port}/test-browser.html` after setting up the server.